DLincognito/hello_world/README.md

-My name is Ruddigar and I like fish.
+My name is Ruddigar and I like steak.